Friday, September 29, 2023

 A CEO’s Perspective on Risk Management – How Executives View Risk Management?

-1. Refer Back To The Company’s Overall Goals
+1. Relate Back To The Company’s Overall Objectives

 Most companies still rely on email or spreadsheets to alert the relevant internal stakeholder of changes to risk registers.
-This results in a fragmented understanding of the state of risk management inside the firm.
-As a company expands, it faces new dangers as a result.
-Without a centralised database, risk managers have too many moving parts to keep track of.
+As a result, this situation leads to fragmented understanding of the state of risk management within the organization.
+When organizations expand, they encounter new risks.
+Risk managers have too many parts going on without a centralized database to keep track.

 4. Ensure Company’s Risk Maturity